THE UMBRIA WITH KIDS TRAVEL CHECK LIST

 Parents learn by experience that when children travel, especially when they are very little, it is not unusual for them to vomit.
-This can happen in planes, cars and airports – anywhere…a child that never normally in a car – may well be after a long journey.
+This can happen in planes, cars and airports – anywhere…a child that never normally is sick in a car – may well be after a long journey.
 It just can happen – so be prepared – have a change of clothes for adults as well as for each child, and a couple of changes is always a good idea for babies.
 Also it is a good idea to cover your car seat with a towel or muslin if you have a long car journey to undertake after flying – that way, it is easier to clean up…

 PREPARE FOR CABIN PRESSURE

 Many children, especially young babies can be affected by cabin pressure, particularly on take off and landing.
 It avoid this, it is a good idea to give young babies a breast/bottle feed while you take off and land – this means they are sucking and this should release any pressure that builds up in their ears.

 Older children can be helped by performing a chewing action, gentle massage around the ear area, drinking from a sippy cup and swallowing.